sias888/BulletHell-Menuing/README.md

   As a user, I want to be able to save multiple different ship configurations and load from saved configurations.
 * As a user, I want to be able to save my player config and list of saved configs.
 * As a user, I want to be able to load saved player configs and list of saved configs.

+### Phase 4: Task 2

+Implemented:

+Robust class in the "Model" package: PlayerShip, SavedPlayerShipConfig.

+Type hierarchy: GuiShip and GuiStart both extend GuiFrame.

+### Phase 4: Task 3

+I think my design has a lot of unnecessary coupling--especially with the PlayerShip and SavedPlayerShipConfig classes.
+It's a huge mess of lines since most classes hold some association with the two classes.
+To remedy this, a possible refactoring strategy is to create a UiMenu interface or abstract class that associates with PlayerShip and SavedPlayerShipConfig, and then have the console UI classes (StartMenu, ShipMenu, OptionsMenu) implement the parent class.
+There's also a confusing relationship between SavedPlayerShipConfig, ConfigSlot, and PlayerShip.
+Cleaning that up would again help with the messy UML.
+I also think that I would benefit from using an Observer pattern for all my UI classes.
+Ultimately, if I had more time,